-The Green Ways Center is an innovative resource for sustainability in the Mid Coast Maine region.
+The Green Ways Center and Consulting Group is an innovative resource for sustainability in the Mid Coast Maine region.
 Our resource center provides educational, management and scientific services in ecological restoration, Coastal Maine ecology, and land stewardship to schools, non-profit organizations, farms, and private land owners seeking to improve the long term health and resilience of their land.
 We are a coalition of volunteers, practitioners, students and area non-profits working together to accomplish projects in land restoration and stewardship in our community, with a focus on local open space and biodiversity.
 Our efforts build community and create awareness and action in protecting and restoring the environment at the local level.

 Our center in downtown Belfast, Maine is a place where individuals and groups can find meeting space, office resources and materials to augment their work and study on behalf of the environment.
 We also offer periodic workshops.
 Green Ways provides environmental career building assistance and advice to teens and young adults seeking skill building, service opportunities and internship experiences.